App Volumes architecture

 Storage groups

 App Volumes uses a construct called storage groups.
-A storage group is a collection of datastores that are used to serve packages or distribute Writable Volumes.
+A storage group is a collection of storage locations that are used to serve application packages or distribute writable volumes.

 The two types of storage groups are: